giannistbsnet/maize-datacrop/_content/Setup/worker/index.markdown

 ---
 layout: page
-title: 3.
+title: 4.
 Worker Setup
 parent: Maize Setup
 permalink: /worker/
-nav_order: 3
+nav_order: 4
 ---

 # DataCROP Maize Processing Engine Worker Deployment

+Use this page when following the **manual per-repository setup**.
+If you use **Maize MVP**, the worker is deployed by the MVP script; refer here only for customization or troubleshooting.
+See [Maize Setup](/Setup/) for the two setup options.

 This is a demo deployment instance for the **Maize DataCROP version**.
 It deploys a Worker responsible for handling tasks within the **DataCROP Workflow Management Engine**.
 The deployment consists of a single container.